luccalino/h4ss_strava/README.md

 - Riding and running activities (other actives can easily be included)

 # Exemplary plot
-This is how a plot can look like (for Zurich in this case).
+This is how a plot can look like.
+In this case, it is the Zurich area.

 ![exemplary_plot](/plots/app_output.png)